LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/cli/README.md

 file from the `{home}/.lucit/` and the current working directory.
 Alternatively, you can specify these files explicitly with the
 `--configfile` and `--profilesfile` parameters.

+Once the tool is started, it trails the stop/loss order until it is completely fulfilled, sends the notifications, and then it stops.

 ## Installation
 No matter if you installed the [CLI version via PIP/conda](https://www.lucit.tech/unicorn-binance-trailing-stop-loss.html#installation-and-upgrade) or the [standalone Bot version via setup file](https://www.lucit.tech/unicorn-binance-trailing-stop-loss-bot.html#installation).